BUX (brokerage): History

+The Financial Times and Handelsblatt reported that German neobank N26 wanted to acquire BUX for €200 million, but the deal collapsed after N26 pushed for new conditions and a lower price.

+In December 2023, it was announced that the company would be acquired by ABN AMRO for an undisclosed amount.
+In July 2024, it was reported that the transaction had been completed.

 Products

-The BUX Zero app, launched in September 2019, allows users to trade European and US stocks and exchange-traded funds at zero commission.
+The BUX app, launched in September 2019, allows users to trade European and US stocks and exchange-traded funds.
 Financial services are provided by BUX B.V. and regulated by the Netherlands Authority for the Financial Markets.
 As of October 2020, BUX Zero was available in the Netherlands, in Germany, Austria, France, and Belgium.

 The revenue of the company is generated through € 1 commission on market and limit orders, however BUX invented a new order type, called the Zero order, which is free of charge.
 In the future, BUX will also generate revenue through securities lending, e.g. by lending out the shares held in custody against collateral.
 However, this service is not yet live.
 The statement by the company says "You have become a client of BUX and explicitly given approval for the lending of Your Financial Instruments.
 The aim of lending Your Financial Instruments is to achieve a return for BUX, make it possible to offer certain services free of charge and keep other costs as low as possible for You."

 BUX X, launched in September 2014, is an app for CFD trading, amidst criticism that CFD trading was too complicated and risky for consumers.
 The service is provided by BUX Financial Services Limited, regulated by the Financial Conduct Authority.
 As of September 2019, the app was available in the Netherlands, the UK, in Germany, Austria, Italy, Spain, France, Sweden and Denmark.